mattroumaya/surveymonkey/README.md

 Compared to downloading .csv files manually:

   - No fussing with the web browser or logging in
-  - Column names are handled appropriately
+  - Column names are handled appropriately - not split over two rows
   - The columns are factors when appropriate, with the levels ordered based on the sequence the answers appear in the survey.
       - And they have knowledge of all choices that were offered on the